This page is not a finished product, but due to requests, I’ve posted a rough version.

 Put the original colony back together as follows (assuming that you run 10 frames in a box):

 On the bottom board: the bottom brood box containing the queen, frames of older brood, and drawn combs.
-Remove frames of eggs or very young larvae to another “support” colony, so that the young larvae do not compete with the queen cells for food.

 Then an excluder